-{\bf Integration with FIGARO.} The considerable length of the trough and the specific horizontal and vertical positioning requirements, necessary for it to be properly accommodated on the neutron instrument's anti-vibration table, demanded the building an auxiliary support table.
-This support table stands on three legs.
-The leg placed furthest from the rheometer, rests on an additional plate designed to extend the support surface.
+{\bf Integration on FIGARO.} The considerable length of the trough and the specific horizontal and vertical positioning requirements, necessary for it to be properly accommodated on the neutron instrument's anti-vibration table, demanded the building of an auxiliary support table.
+This support table has three legs.
+The leg placed further from the rheometer rests on an additional plate designed to extend the support surface.
 This plate effectively enlarges the support area provided by FIGARO's anti-vibration table, ensuring stable and level placement of the trough during measurements.

-The neutron beam incidence area has a footprint on the interface $40-60$ mm wide and 80 mm long in the directions longitudinal and transversal to the Langmuir trough, respectively.
-Then the Langmuir trough is placed so that there is a $10$ mm gap between the end of the annular shear channel ensemble and the beam footprint, in order to minimize possible meniscus effects.
+The neutron beam incidence area has a footprint at the interface $40-60$ mm wide and $80$ mm long in longitudinal and transversal directions to the Langmuir trough, respectively (see Figure \ref{fig:setup_panel}).
+Then the Langmuir trough is placed so that there is a $10$ mm gap between the end of the annular shear channel ensemble and the beam footprint, in order to minimise possible meniscus effects.
 Similar $10$ mm gaps were allowed between the neutron beam footprint and the Wilhelmy plate and the mobile barrier at the maximum compression position.

-Finally, to ensure optimal control of the experimental conditions, a cabine has been purposely constructed.
-The cabine is provided with lateral quartz windows, to facilitate the entry and exit of reflected beams.
-Moreover, the top wall of the cabine supports a horizontal optical glass window.
-A laser beam enter the cabine through that window and is used for precise measurement of the vertical distance between the interface and a reference element.
-This cabine+laser positioning system allows for precise control of the vertical positioning of the interface under study, prevents sample contamination, and enhances the control over the ambient thermodynamic conditions, basically, air temperature and relative humidity.
+Finally, to ensure optimal control of the experimental conditions, a cabin has been purposely constructed.
+The cabin is equipped with lateral quartz windows to facilitate the entry and exit of incident and reflected beams.
+In addition, the upper wall of the cabin supports a horizontal optical glass window.
+A laser beam enters the cabin through that window and is used for precise measurement of the vertical distance between the interface and a reference element.
+This cabin+laser positioning system allows for precise control of the vertical positioning of the interface under study, prevents sample contamination, and enhances the control over the ambient thermodynamic conditions, basically air temperature and relative humidity.